Tinyblack/Michel-Lvey-Chart-Matlab/README.md

 $\lambda_{0}$ is the wavelength of the input light.

 $\Delta n=n_{e}-n_{o}$, where $n_{e}$ is the refractive index parallel to the director of the liquid crystal and $n_{o}$ is the refractive index perpendicular to the director of the liquid crystal.

+(For the best reading experience, please clone the repo and open README.md using local markdown reader)

 # The following MATLAB tool box is required to run the script.